lucfreelance/cali-vip-tours/content/en/blog/blog-3.md

 description: "Cali is gearing up for a unique celebration of Love and Friendship on September 15, 2023.
 This Colombian festivity, full of joy and affection, is a perfect opportunity to enjoy the city and share special moments with your loved ones."
 featured-image: /images/blog-welcome-cali-vip-3.jpg
 tags: ["blog"]
-title: "Celebrate Love and Friendship in Cali"
+title: "Cali Love and Friendship in"
 date: 2023-08-15 01:30:00
+menu:
+  main:
+    weight: 6
 ---

 ![Cali VIP Tours](/images/blog-welcome-cali-vip-3.jpg)